aaalgo/picpac/README.md

     # anchors is of shape (,,,priors), 0/1 anchor mask, priors = 1
 	# anchors_weight is of shape (,,,priors)
 	# params is of shape (,,,priors * 4),  box parameters
+	#                for each prior, the 4 numbers are (dx, dy, width, height)
 	# params_weight is of shape (,,,priors)
 ```

 Note that we still need to rasterize any JSON-based annotation even
 though we do not need them here, as PicPac is not able to encode
 JSON strings into a minibatch.

+`anchor_weight` and `params_weight` are masks to decide which
+pixel-prior combination should participate in loss calculation for
+anchors and params.

 ## Streaming for Mask-RCNN